-As at December 31, 2018, the Corporation had 124 employees.
+As at December 31, 2019, the Corporation had 126 employees.

 The Corporation has developed a core team of professionals who provide services to some or all of the operating entities within the Sprott group of companies.
-These "shared services" include corporate finance, investment operations, treasury, information technology, marketing and administrative services.
+These "shared services" include corporate finance, investment operations, treasury, information technology, compliance, risk, legal, human resources, facilities and marketing and administrative services.